-Harbor Gateway Regional Center Towe - A In 1972 the Del Amo site was dismantled as a synthetic rubber plant. - In 1985, then councilperson, Joan Milke Flores, promoted the name Harbor Gateway, prior to this it was known as simply the shoestring strip. - Multi-family residences began to be constructed on thoroughfares - The majority date from the 1980s, when the area experienced a rapid population increase.
-They are generally larger, low-scale buildings. - Montrose Chemical Company closed in 1983. - Industrial land begins to transition to office spaces in the regional center.
+Harbor Gateway Regional Center Tower - In 1972 the Del Amo site was dismantled as a synthetic rubber plant. - In 1985, then councilperson, Joan Milke Flores, promoted the name Harbor Gateway, prior to this it was known as simply the shoestring strip. - Multi-family residences began to be constructed on thoroughfares - The majority date from the 1980s, when the area experienced a rapid population increase.They are generally larger, low-scale buildings. - Montrose Chemical Company closed in 1983. - Industrial land begins to transition to office spaces in the regional center.
 5 million square feet of office space was constructed from 1980 to 1988.

-Harbor Gateway Transit Center - In October 1989, the former Montrose Chemical site was added to the Superfund National Priorities List. - The Del Amo site be added to the National Priorities List as a Superfund site in 1991. - Montrose Superfund remediation efforts began in 1994 and are ongoing. - The community formed the Del Amo Action Committee in 1994 to inform the neighborhood about their contaminated environment. - Del Amo Superfund remediation efforts began in 1995 and are ongoing. - The Harbor Gateway Transit Center opens in 1996. - Large portion of Harbor Gateway identified as an Environmental Justice Community via AB617.
+Harbor Gateway Transit Center - In October 1989, the former Montrose Chemical site was added to the Superfund National Priorities List. - The Del Amo site was added to the National Priorities List as a Superfund site in 1991. - Montrose Superfund remediation efforts began in 1994 and are ongoing. - The community formed the Del Amo Action Committee in 1994 to inform the neighborhood about their contaminated environment. - Del Amo Superfund remediation efforts began in 1995 and are ongoing. - The Harbor Gateway Transit Center opens in 1996. - Large portion of Harbor Gateway identified as an Environmental Justice Community via AB617.
 GUIDING PRINCIPLES The following core principles represent the long-term priorities for the Harbor Gateway Community Plan

-IMPROVE COMMUNITY HEALTH AND FOSTER CLIMATE RESILIENCE AND REGIONAL EFFICIENCY Address the history of contamination and advance environmental justice goals Foster a harmonious and beneficial relationship between the community and industrial uses and public facilities Support a clean Dominguez Channel, improved air and water quality and remediation of superfund and brownfield sites Support a climate-resilient built environment that reduces energy and water usage, carbon footprint, and greenhouse gas emissions and promote renewable energy and low/zero emission vehicles PROMOTE EQUITABLE, SUSTAINABLE AND HEALTHY NEIGHBORHOODS Reduce negative health impacts by restricting new uses detrimental to the health and welfare of the community Encourage residential infill that contributes to the mixed-income and affordable housing supply Promote strategies to increase home ownership opportunities Improve land use compatibility between heavy uses and residential areas Reduce the footprint of the oil and gas industry within residential neighborhoods FOSTER COMPLETE NEIGHBORHOODS AND VIBRANT COMMERCIAL DISTRICTS Promote a diversity of uses that support healthy living and community needs Concentrate growth near transportation corridors and commercial centers Create opportunities for a mix of housing, jobs and services Support the development of public realm and streetscape improvements including improvements that will have a cooling effect SUPPORT JOB GROWTH AND INCREASED LOCAL EMPLOYMENT OPPORTUNITIES Allow for more commercial opportunities along corridors and imbedded within select neighborhoods Support an increase in employment opportunities within the community Encourage innovative and green industries that provide a greater number of jobs for local youth and residents Develop partnerships between local unions, employers, chambers of commerce, workforce development programs, and job recruiters to create career pathways for local youth
+IMPROVE COMMUNITY HEALTH AND FOSTER CLIMATE RESILIENCE AND REGIONAL EFFICIENCY Address the history of contamination and advance environmental justice goals Foster a harmonious and beneficial relationship between the community and industrial uses and public facilities Support a clean Dominguez Channel, improved air and water quality and remediation of superfund and brownfield sites PROMOTE EQUITABLE, SUSTAINABLE AND HEALTHY NEIGHBORHOODS Reduce negative health impacts by restricting new uses detrimental to the health and welfare of the community Encourage residential infill that contributes to the mixed-income and affordable housing supply Promote strategies to increase home ownership opportunities Improve land use compatibility between heavy uses and residential areas Reduce the footprint of the oil and gas industry within residential neighborhoods FOSTER COMPLETE NEIGHBORHOODS AND VIBRANT COMMERCIAL DISTRICTS Promote a diversity of uses that support healthy living and community needs Concentrate growth near transportation corridors and commercial centers Create opportunities for a mix of housing, jobs and services Support the development of public realm and streetscape improvements including improvements that will have a cooling effect SUPPORT JOB GROWTH AND INCREASED LOCAL EMPLOYMENT OPPORTUNITIES Allow for more commercial opportunities along corridors and imbedded within select neighborhoods Support an increase in employment opportunities within the community Encourage innovative and green industries that provide a greater number of jobs for local youth and residents Develop partnerships between local unions, employers, chambers of commerce, workforce development programs, and job recruiters to create career pathways for local youth